kostyaVyrodov/education/networks/README.md

 - availability;
 - scalability and reliability;

+OSI layers:
+7. Application
+6. Presentation
+5. Session
+4. Transport
+3. Network
+2. Datalink
+1. Physical

+Benefits of layering: a higher level developer doesn't need to know about details of what happening in the lower level

 ### Terms

 **Network interface card** (NIC) is hardware that connects a PC to a computer network.
 Other names: network interface controller, network adapter, LAN adapter, physical network interface